-Note: If such thing doesn’t happen then it’s more likely to be problem with the mobile specific drivers.
-So just confirm whether you’ve properly installed the mobile specific drivers on your computer or not.
+Note: If such a thing doesn’t happen then it’s more likely to be a problem with the mobile-specific drivers.
+So just confirm whether you’ve properly installed the mobile-specific drivers on your computer or not.
 You can install them via Samsung Kies or manually install them from the links given in the Pre-Requisites section.
-If the problem still persists try changing USB cable or the USB port.
+If the problem persists try changing the USB cable or the USB port.

 Step 6: Then click on the Options tab present on the Odin window and tick the Auto Reboot and F.Reset Time options.
 Tick only these two options and leave all the other options as they are.

 Note: Do not tick the Re-partition option as it may increase the risk of bricking your device.

 Step 7: Now, click on the AP button on the Odin window and browse to the firmware package file which you’ve downloaded and select it.